JulV13/JulV13/README.md

 📍 I live in Szczecin, Poland. <br>
 💻 I am an IT Student at West Pomeranian University of Technology. <br>
-⌚ In my free time I love making video projects. <br>
+⌚ In my free time I love making video projects in DaVinci Resolve. <br>
 🗃️ I am an owner of "DayZ Gone" game server with a growing community. <br>

 ## <p align="center"> 🗺️ Technologies 🗺️ </p>